programistka/personal-website/content/blog/refreshing-my-personal-website/index.md

 <span class="caption">An horizontal progress bar at the top of a blog article indicates how much further a user needs to scroll to reach the bottom of the page.</span>

 I've also include a comment section to blog posts using the Disqus embed.
-This was surprisingly easy to incorporate into the website using [disqus-react](https://github.com/disqus/disqus-react).
+This was surprisingly easy to incorporate into the website using <Link to="https://github.com/disqus/disqus-react">disqus-react</Link>.

 ## Dark / Light Theme

 Perhaps my favourite part of the website is the ability to toggle between a dark and light themes.
-I'm using [Styled Components](https://www.styled-components.com/) to manage the styles on my website and it fortunately has great a [API for managing theming](https://www.styled-components.com/docs/advanced#theming).
+I'm using <Link to="https://www.styled-components.com/">Styled Components</Link> to manage the styles on my website and it fortunately has great a <Link to="https://www.styled-components.com/docs/advanced#theming">API for managing theming</Link>.

 ![Toggling between dark and light theme through a toggle switch found in the main menu.](./images/image-7.gif)

 <span class="caption">Toggling between dark and light theme.</span>

-I'd like to point out that the design and functionality of the theme toggle switch was all taken from [@thekitze](https://twitter.com/thekitze)'s Twizzy App [landing page](https://twizzy.app/).
+I'd like to point out that the design and functionality of the theme toggle switch was all taken from <Link to="https://twitter.com/thekitze">@thekitze</Link>'s Twizzy App <Link to="https://twizzy.app/">landing page</Link>.
 I'm always thankful when talented people like this make their projects open source to allow others to benefit.

 ---